On my first visit to Joshua Tree National Park many years ago, I was blown away by what I saw.

 If you’re a climber, you’ve probably heard of Joshua Tree.
 The huge boulders are covered in cracks, scoops, and chimneys that would make any crack climbers salivate.
 There are more than enough routes here for a lifetime of climbing.

-The mostly short approach (you can literally belay from your tent on some of the routes), the number of routes (8000), and the quality of the rock makes this national park a world class climbing destination.
+The mostly short approach (you can literally belay from your tent on some of the routes), the number of routes (8000 routes and growing!), and the quality of the rock makes this national park a world class climbing destination.

 Stay in Hidden Valley Campground, the center of climber activity, and you’ll quickly see for yourself.

 For the van’s maiden voyage (READ: The Why, The What, and Other Questions on Van Life), we decided on Joshua Tree for a very simple reason: it’s one of the few winter climbing spots in California.
 It’s a furnace for most of the year and therefore is only climbable during colder months of the year.

 We drove out on Christmas morning from the Bay Area and planned to celebrate New Year with some climbing friends.
 Just as luck would have it, a snowstorm was forecasted.
 Everyone bailed.

 We spent New Year’s Eve huddled inside our Sprinter, watching white flurries flying all around us as the wind rocked our van back and forth.
 We woke up to a new year in a snow covered desert under blue sky.